 When we love the world and the pleasures of this fleeting life more than God, we are committing spiritual adultery.
 Instead, God must take first place in our lives.
 We are to love the Lord with all our heart, mind, soul, and strength.
 The Lord can even have a righteous jealousy when we flirt with other false gods–like bowing down to money, fame, or fortune.

 Thankfully, when we mess up, He gives us more grace.
 That’s why Scripture says God opposes the proud but shows favor to the humble.

 If you are a proud person, it is very difficult for God to extend grace.
 This is because proud people don’t like to accept help outside of themselves.
 They are arrogant and try to fix things with their own wit and reason.Tweet

 However, this is not the way we should live as Christians.
 We must rely on the promises of God.

-7 Submit yourselves, then, to God.
+7 Be subject therefore to God.
 Resist the devil, and he will flee from you.
-8 Come near to God and he will come near to you.
-Wash your hands, you sinners, and purify your hearts, you double-minded.
-9 Grieve, mourn and wail.
-Change your laughter to mourning and your joy to gloom.
-10 Humble yourselves before the Lord, and he will lift you up.
+8 Draw near to God, and he will draw near to you.
+Cleanse your hands, you sinners.
+Purify your hearts, you double-minded.
+9 Lament, mourn, and weep.
+Let your laughter be turned to mourning, and your joy to gloom.

 As Christians, it is imperative that we submit to God.
 This type of submission should not be associated with an unhealthy notion of total control the culture perceives it to be.
 While God should reign supreme over our decisions, He leads in a gracious and loving way.
 When we submit to Him, he protects us from evil and rids us of unrighteousness.
 God is a protector and warrior for us.